sleepjie/Valanar/Valanar Superdocument.md

 **Clydesdale**
-A prominent town in the **Mire-Plains**, serving as a major agricultural and livestock center.
+Clydesdale is one of the larger towns of the Mire-Plains, known for its extensive farmland and livestock markets.
 The surrounding plains make it ideal for large-scale farming and horse breeding.
+Most of the town is spread out rather than concentrated, with farmsteads and hamlets dotting the surrounding fields.

 **Garigill**
 The largest town in the **Mire-Plains**, acting as a trade and administrative center.
 Its wealth comes from controlling trade between Clydesdale and Stormheim and its markets are among the busiest in the region.

 **Mirstone**
 A small village, relatively unremarkable except for its proximity to key trade routes and Stormheim  at the fringes of the Mire-Plains, its name derived from the ever-present mist that lingers over the nearby bogs.
 The people here live simple, isolated lives, relying on subsistence farming, fishing, and peat harvesting.